irbull/irbull.github.io/about.md

 delivery and human-computer interaction.
 I hold a Bachelor and Master's degree from the University of Waterloo and a PhD from the University of Victoria.

 open source
 ===============
+> Empowerment of individuals is a key part of what makes open source work,
+> since in the end, innovations tend to come from small groups, not from large,
+> structured efforts.
+>
+> Tim O'Reilly

+* p2
+* Plug-in Dependency Visualization Tool
+* Zest
+* My GitHub page

 employment
 ===============
 2008 - present: EclipseSource
+EclipseSource product representative, Principal Architect for Yoxos Enterprise and Eclipse Committer.

+2009: Google Summer of Code, Mentor
+Mentored several Eclipse.org students including the [Dot4Zest project](http://wiki.eclipse.org/Zest/DOT).

 2007: Google Summer of Code
 Built and delivered the Eclipse [Plug-in Dependency Visualization tool](http://www.eclipse.org/pde/incubator/dependency-visualization/index.php).